|My Favourite Planet > English > People > |

 Marble trapezophoron (table support) with a high relief of Skylla (left)

-with one of Odysseus' companions caught in the coils of her fish-like tail.
+One of Odysseus' companions caught in the coils of her fish-like tail,

-Three dogs' heads protruding from below her torso devour other sailors
+while three dogs' heads protruding from below her torso devour other

 Mid 2nd century AD.
 Heavily restored by the Italian sculptor Carlo Albacini